EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 EQ Bank offers both an RRSP Cash Savings Account and RRSP GICs.
 Contributions to an RRSP are tax-deductible, reducing your taxable income for the year you contribute.
 Interest grows tax-deferred inside the account, and withdrawals are taxed as income — ideally in retirement when you’re in a lower tax bracket.

-EQ Bank’s RRSP account carries the same no-fee, no-minimum structure as the rest of their products.
+EQ Bank‘s RRSP carries the same no-fee, no-minimum structure as the rest of their products.
 The RRSP GICs start at $100 and cover terms from 3 months to 10 years, with rates among the most competitive CDIC-insured options in Canada.
+The 2026 RRSP contribution limit is 18% of previous year’s earned income, to a maximum of $33,810.

 ⚠️ Quebec residents: EQ Bank’s RRSP accounts (savings and GICs) are not available in Quebec.
-Quebec residents can still access the TFSA and Personal Account.
+Quebec residents can still access the TFSA, Personal Account, and EQ Bank Card.

 🏠 EQ Bank FHSA — First Home Savings Account